a11smiles/WellArchitected-OpenHack/challenges/ch0/README.md

 * Current load should support 10,000 users at any point in time.
 * Page load timing:
     * < 1 sec - Excellent
-    * 2-3 secs - Good
+    * 2-3 secs - Good (This is Woodgrove Bank's _desired_ load time.)
-    * 3-5 secs - Acceptable
+    * 3-5 secs - Acceptable (This is the _minimum_ load time that is accepted by the business.)
     * \> 5 secs - Unacceptable
-* Application uptime should meet or exceed 99.99%
+* Application uptime should meet or exceed 99.5%.
+The SLA allows Woodgrove Bank's IT and development teams to perform weekly maintenance with approximately 1 hour of acceptable downtime.
 * Business Continuity/Disaster Recovery (BCDR):
     * Implement a hot-hot, multi-region deployment
-    * RPO - 10 minutes
+    * RPO - 30 minutes
     * RTO - 1 hour

 Woodgrove Bank is concerned that their current cloud architecture may not support this, which is one reason they have reached out to Microsoft for its help.
 Any architectural decisions going forward should revolve around the above KPIs and their SLAs.